Holidaymakers are being warned to be wary of scams after a significant number of consumer issues with holiday bookings were reported in 2022.

 Demand for popular destinations is likely to be high, particularly during the summer months, and scammers may look to take advantage of this by creating fake social media accounts and websites to advertise accommodation that does not exist or that has already been booked.

-In August 2020, scammers posted fake adverts on social media for caravan breaks at the Craig Tara Holiday Park in Ayrshire.
+Scammers posted fake adverts on social media for caravan breaks at a holiday park in Ayrshire.
 One woman paid £250 in cash for a four-night break at the park, only to discover on arrival that the caravan was not owned by the person advertising it.
 The fraudster had used pictures of a different caravan and did not have any affiliation with the park.

 Although the woman was able to book a last-minute break through the holiday park, she was left £250 out of pocket.